HelTecAutomation/HeltecDocs/en/source/esp32/quick_start.md

 }
 ```

-compile it and upload, the on board screen (if have) will show and Arduino's serial monitor will print something, it means Heltec ESP32 board is running successfully!
+compile it and upload, the  screen (if this board has a screen) will show and Arduino's serial monitor will print something, it means Heltec ESP32 board is running successfully!

 Enjoy!